hoangttrang/fss_dbt/README.md

 - `python -m pip install dbt-core dbt-postgres`

 Notes
-- For this dbt set up, we want to download dbt core. if you do pip install dbt it would lead you to dbt cloud cli
+- For this dbt set up, we want to download dbt core.
+If you do `pip install dbt`, it would lead you to dbt cloud cli.
 - [Additional resources](https://docs.getdbt.com/docs/core/pip-install)

 ## DBT quick intro